 "The future of global energy production across the value chain will be shaped by "black swans" of disruptive technology.
 Removing barriers to entrepreneurial creativity is key to staying ahead of the curve for companies and governments alike."

-Dr. Peter Kaznacheev is a Principal in the Civil Economics, Energy & Infrastructure Competence Center.
-He has over 18 years of experience in investment strategy, market research, business development and public policy.
+Dr. Peter Kaznacheev is a Principal in the Civil Economics, Energy & Infrastructure practice.
+He has over 20 years of experience in investment strategy, market research, business development and public policy.
 Peter has advised a broad range of clients in energy, infrastructure and metals and mining.

 Prior to joining Roland Berger, Peter was a consultant with an international financial institution, advising public sector clients in resource-exporting countries.
 Before that, he worked as a Business Development Advisor at a multinational oil and gas company in the UK, where he specialized in new business origination and strategic alliances with national oil companies.